dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Contribution 1 - a new technique for deriving customers’ workplace areas and labelling commuting journeys, based on a spatial analysis of travel behaviours. (-> spatial + temporal used combined and not separately)

-Contribution 2 - a visual analytics approach that facilitates a data-driven discourse between a diverse set of stakeholders in a project (data analysts, domain scpecialists, etc.) ->  a process of chauffeuring???
+Contribution 2 - a visual analytics approach that facilitates a data-driven discourse between a diverse set of stakeholders in a project (data analysts, domain scpecialists, etc.) ->  a process of chauffeuring??? -> computer-supported collaborative work -> Collaborative visual analytics

 ---
 ## Paper 3